Towards multiloop local renormalization within Causal Loop-Tree Duality: Benchmark multi-loop examples

 After proving that the renormalized amplitude ${\cal A}_R^{(2)}$ is integrable in the UV region by construction, we test the numerical stability of the formalism in $d=4$ space-time dimensions.
 For doing so, we use first spherical coordinates to parametrize the loop three-momenta, i.e. \beq \vec{\ell_i} = \ell_i \, \{\sin(\theta_i)\cos(\phi),\sin(\theta_i)\sin(\phi),\cos(\theta_i)\} \, , \eeq with $\ell_i \in (0,\infty)$.
 Then, we compactify the integration domain by changing variables according to \beq \ell_i = \frac{x_i}{1-x_i} \, , \eeq where $x_i \in (0,1)$ and the integration measure from Eq. (\ref{eq:IntegrationMeasure1}) reads \beq \int_{\vec{\ell_i}} = \int_0^1 dx_i \, \int_0^\pi d\theta_i \, \int_0^{2\pi} d\phi_i \, \frac{\sin(\theta_i) \, x_i^2}{8\pi^3\, (1-x_i)^4} \, . \eeq The UV limit is reached when $x_i \to 1$.
 Hence, for studying the quality of the convergence of the locally renormalized amplitude, we introduce a cut-off energy, $\Lambda$, such that $\ell_i < \Lambda$ for all the loop three-momenta (in this example, $i=\{1,2\}$) and numerically evaluated ${\cal A}_R^{(2)}$ for different values of $\Lambda$.
 Switching to $x_i$, this means that the upper limit should set to \beq x_i^{\rm MAX} = \frac{\Lambda}{1+\Lambda} \, . \eeq If the cancellation of UV divergences is stable, we expect ${\cal A}_R^{(2)}$ to converge as $\Lambda \to \infty$ (or $x_i \to 1$).

 In Fig. \ref{fig:MLT}, we present the results for a fully numerical integration of ${\cal A}_{R}^{(2)}$ as a function of the cut-off $\Lambda$.
 We work in arbitrary units, fixing $p_0=0.2$ for the external momenta, $M=0.4$ for the three internal lines and $\mu_{\uv}=0.4$ as the renormalization scale.
-For testing purposes within \texttt{Mathematica}, we used three different setups: \texttt{NIntegrate} with \texttt{AdaptiveMonteCarlo}, the default \texttt{NIntegrate}, and \texttt{Cuhre} from \texttt{Cuba} library \cite{Hahn:2004fe}.
+For testing purposes within \texttt{Mathematica}, we used four different setups: \texttt{NIntegrate} with \texttt{AdaptiveMonteCarlo}, the default \texttt{NIntegrate}, and \texttt{Cuhre} and \texttt{Vegas} from \texttt{Cuba} library \cite{Hahn:2004fe}.
 The renormalized amplitude increases as higher-energy contributions are taken into account, stabilizing very fast and converging to ${\cal A}_R^{(2)}=(372 \pm 2) \, \times 10^{-6}$.
-This value is obtained from the average of the integral within the three different scenarios at $ \Lambda = 10^{25}$.
+This value is obtained from the average of the integral within the four different scenarios at $ \Lambda = 10^{25}$, and leads to a relative error estimation of ${\cal O}(1 \, \%)$.
+Also, we consider the error estimation provided by \texttt{Vegas}, which is fully compatible with the statistical fluctuations among the different integration methods: in concrete, it returns ${\cal O}(0.4 \, \%)$, on average over the whole range of $\Lambda$.

 Finally, we present in Fig. \ref{fig:MLTmasas} a plot showing the value of the numerical calculation of the renormalized amplitude for different values of $M$.
 The cut-off energy was $\Lambda = 10^{25}$ and the energy of the external particle was fixed to $p_0=2/10$.
 We considered different computational setups to test the numerical stability and the smoothness of the mass dependence.
-We can see that the results for \texttt{NIntegrate} with \texttt{AdaptiveMonteCarlo} (blue line), the default \texttt{NIntegrate} (orange line), and \texttt{Cuhre} (green line) are in perfect agreement with each other.
-The largest deviations among them arise in the limit $M\to0$, where IR singularities appear.
+In fact, we can see that they are in perfect agreement with each other.
+For $M>0.06$, the relative error estimation provided by \texttt{Vegas} is ${\cal O}(0.4 \, \%)$ and the relative differences comparing the four different methods is ${\cal O}(1.5 \, \%)$.
+The largest deviations arise in the limit $M\to0$, where IR singularities appear.
+In that region, \texttt{Vegas} leads to an error of ${\cal O}(15-80 \, \%)$ with 500000 integrand evaluations.